ingokasch/ik_faq/README.md

 ---

 ### Bug or feature?
-If there are any bugs or any features you would like me to add to this extension, feel free to open an issue on [this very Github page](https://github.com/ingokasch/ik_faq).
+If there are any bugs or any features you would like me to add to this extension, feel free to open an issue on [this Github page](https://github.com/ingokasch/ik_faq/issues).

 ---